Here and Now (1992 TV series)

-Here and Now is an American sitcom television series that aired on NBC from September 19, 1992 to January 2, 1993.
+Here and Now is an American sitcom television series that aired on NBC from September 19, 1992, to January 2, 1993.
 The series starred Malcolm-Jamal Warner in the lead role, who prior to this series co-starred in The Cosby Show which ended its run in April 1992.
 Bill Cosby served as one of the show's executive producers along with Warner serving as executive consultant credited as M.J.
 Warner.
 The song "Tennessee" by Arrested Development was used as the show's theme song.

 Synopsis

 Alexander "A.J."
 James (Malcolm-Jamal Warner) is a recent college graduate who majored in psychology now attending post graduate school.
 He returns to his old neighborhood in Harlem to become a counselor at a local youth center.
-While working at the center he is living with Sydney (Charles Brown), his non-biological uncle who works as a doorman for a living.
-The series co-stars included S. Epatha Merkerson as Ms. St. Marth as the head of the youth center (Brenda Pressley played the role in the pilot episode), Daryl "Chill" Mitchell as T, a former delinquent now working at the center, Rachael Crawford as Danielle, Sydney's daughter, A.J's "cousin" and occasional love interest and Jessica Stone as Amy a fellow post grad student attending the same school as A.J., also working at the center.
-Pee Wee Love and Shaun Weiss also co-starred as A.J.'s counselees, Ramdall and William respectively.
+While working at the center he is living with Sidney (Charles Brown), his non-biological uncle who works as a doorman for a living.
+The series co-stars included S. Epatha Merkerson as Ms. St. Marth as the head of the youth center (Brenda Pressley played the role in the pilot episode), Daryl "Chill" Mitchell as T, a former delinquent now working at the center, Rachael Crawford as Danielle, Sidney's daughter, A.J's "cousin" and occasional love interest and Jessica Stone as Amy a fellow post grad student attending the same school as A.J., also working at the center.
+Pee Wee Love and Shaun Weiss also co-starred as A.J.'s counselees, Randall and William respectively.